senacor/cloud-native-training/04_service-mesh/README.md

 #### Hack the Catalogue Service

-Now lets see if the services are still hackable.
+Now test if the services are still hackable.
 There is a folder `hacker` which starts up an container which tries to access the catalogue service.
+It simply runs a wget in a loop and tries to access the catalogue service.

 Start it with
 ```